sadiqui/bookstore-system/README.md

+# Bayt al-Hikmah online library

-# Key Features of the Book Store Project in PHP:
+## Key Features of the Book Store Project in PHP:

 - **Add New Book:** This feature allows you to add new books to the store's inventory.
 You can specify details such as the book title, author, genre, and price.